-However, there are many tourists everywhere in the festival period, you may not be able to book the hotel.
-You should prepare for quite a while and make a reservation earlier.
+However, because there are many tourists during the festival period, you may not be able to book the hotel.
+You should prepare and make reservations well in advance.

 Traditional Japanese snow scenery: Shirakawago etc.

-In winter, traveling to visit the village of Japan's heavy snowy zone is also very popular.
-For example, a large number of tourists are pushing Shirakawago of Gifu prefecture appearing in the above video.
+In winter, traveling to visit a Japanese village with heavy snowfall is very popular.
+For example, a large number of tourists visit Shirakawago of Gifu prefecture appearing in the above video.

-People living in the heavy snow area have made various efforts such as making the roof diagonal and making snow hard to pile up, and have overcome the harsh winter.
-When you actually visit in winter, you can see such traditional Japanese living.
+People living in the heavy snow area have made various efforts such as making their roofs diagonal and making snow hard to pile up.
+In this way, they are able to overcome the harsh winter.
+When you visit during this time you can see such traditional Japanese living.

-However, as snow falls on sightseeing spots, you can enjoy beautiful scenery different from usual.
+However, as snow falls on sightseeing spots, you can enjoy beautiful scenery that is different from the usual.
 The pictures below are taken of Kifune shrine (Kyoto) and Kinkakuji (Kyoto).
-You can not come across these snow scenes easily.
+You cannot come across these snow scenes easily.

-If you were traveling in Kyoto and it snows, you are very lucky.
+If you are traveling in Kyoto and it snows, you are very lucky.
 I would recommend going to see it early in the morning when snow falls in the night.